rdkcentral/mock-firebolt/README.md

 git clone https://github.com/rdkcentral/mock-firebolt.git            /* THIS REPO */
 cd mock-firebolt

-# To start the mock Firebolt server (if running locally)
+# To install dependencies, clean/create build/ subdirectory, build and upgrade SDK, build source code within this project
+npm setup

+# One-time stuff
 cd server

-# One-time stuff

 cp src/.mf.config.SAMPLE.json src/.mf.config.json

-# To install dependencies, clean/create build/ subdirectory, build and upgrade SDK, build source code within this project
-npm install

 # If you want support for Firebolt Core/Manage SDK
 # Run in a separate terminal window/tab, or use '&' to background
+cd server
-npm start
+npm start (or npm dev for nodemon usage)

 # If you need to use non-standard ports for any reason:
 npm start -- --httpPort 3456 --socketPort 9876 --wsSessionServerPort 1234